We Named the Monkey Jack

 - On Steven Universe the title character temporarily adopts a goat and names it Steven Jr.

 - On Over the Garden Wall, Greg carries around a frog that he gives several names, including Wirt Jr. (after his brother) and George Washington.
 In the final episode, he decides that the "perfect frog name" is Jason Funderburker, the name of Wirt's romantic rival, who actually seems honored.
+Interestingly, Word of God says that the names are spelled differently (the human is Jason Funderberker, with an "e" instead of a "u").

 - The Swedish botanist Carl Linnaeus (Carl von Linné) is claimed to have named Geranium robertianum (a flower mostly known for its repulsive odour) after a childhood bully.